Happy Independence Day!

 - As a tribute to our culture and our language, I would definitely recommend checking out L’Express Weekly’s Kreol Korner.The illustrations are really clever, and are guaranteed to produce embarrassingly loud laughter, wherever you may be.

-- Spend this weekend on YouTube, or just turn on your radio (for once) to enjoy all the Mauritian hits – from Ti Frer to Kaya, Linzy Bacbotte to Laura Beg, Zulu and Menwar, Cassiya and Blackmen Bluz to Patyatann and Flashback.
+- Spend some time on YouTube, or just turn on your radio (for once) to enjoy all the Mauritian hits – from Ti Frer to Kaya, Linzy Bacbotte to Laura Beg, Zulu and Menwar, Cassiya and Blackmen Bluz to Patyatann and Flashback.
 You will also find a collection of the top 70 Mauritian songs from sega, to Bhojpuri.

 - Head to the beach, those multicultural spaces open to all, those staples of Mauritian life – Tamarin, Le Morne, Bel Ombre, for instance.
 Soak up the atmosphere.

 - Whip up some traditional Mauritian food.
 Not only is our food the very symbol of our melded heritage – Indian, Chinese, Creole, European, you name it, we’ve got it – it’s also one of the strongest institutions we value and uphold.
 The streets are where you’ll indulge in Mauritian food at its finest and cheapest.